Gary D. Collier

 Am I easy to work with as a study partner, teacher, mentor, and guide?
 That depends on who you ask.
 However, the more pertinent question is Would you like to be part of a stimulating study group for biblical studies and Greek text?
 If you like engaging another in a challenging manor, and if you want to grow in understanding, then I am very open to exploring with you how we might become study partners.
 I am quite open to receiving email inquiries about such things.

 My wife, Lanette, and I live happily in rural Indiana in a modest home, with friendly neighbors, with lots of trees and squirrels and birds (. . . and moles).
-We are next door to the CWP Classroom: An Institute for the Art of Biblical Conversation—World Headquarters.
+We are next door to the The Institute for the Art of Biblical Conversation–an institute for advanced biblical-text studies.
 Like the 250,000 miles of Roman highways in Paul’s day, allowing him to connect with whomever he pleased, the endless “miles” of internet accessibility puts us at the heart of “where the world lives.”
 And so we have LIVE conversations every day (literally) with Bible study partners from all over the world.
 And without any hesitation, this is the most rewarding work I have ever done.
 I commend my study partners to you as among the brightest and most energetic of any I have found anywhere in any school, church, or other organization.

 My research interests include the following:

 (Book): CWP Translation of the New Testament: 1Thessalonians, Galatians, 1Corinthians, Philippians